tsolakisgeo/DHAW2023/grading.md

 If, for any reason, you cannot attend class, please notify me in advance.
 In cases where unforeseen circumstances (e.g., illness, family emergency) prohibit you from attending the class, you can make up the attendance and participation points for up to two absences by submitting an extra weekly response.

-## Weekly responses (16 points)
+## Weekly responses (12 points)
 In every second meeting from Week 2 to Week 9, students are asked to submit a response worth 2 points.
 Your weekly responses are twofold:
-### 1. Response paper (1.5 points)
+### 1. Response paper (1 points)
-You must submit a response paper (max.
+You must submit a response paper (min 80 words / max.
 200 words) to one of the assigned articles.
 The paper is due before you arrive in class on the designated day.
 The aim of this assignment is for you to critically engaged with the assigned article.
 To do so effectively, make sure you are addressing:
 1. What is the author’s thesis?
 2. What types of evidence are they using?
 3. What are their conclusions?